Are You in Control of Your Weight, or is Your Weight Controlling You?

 Problems arise when our insulin levels get too high and our brain doesn't see our leptin, and instead of getting the satiety signal, the brain gets the starvation signal.

-As mentioned, insulin plays a dual role, and blocks leptin signalling by acting on the same neurons in the brain as leptin does, which seems like a cruel twist of nature, however there are two times in your life when you must gain weight, puberty and pregnancy, which are both necessary for survival of the species.
-If your leptin worked right all the time, you could never gain the weight because you’d be on a sugar high, you’d be burning it off before you ever had a chance to gain weight and the species would die out!
+As mentioned, insulin plays a dual role, and blocks leptin signaling by acting on the same neurons in the brain as leptin does, which seems like a cruel twist of nature.
+However, there are two times in your life when you must gain weight, puberty and pregnancy, which are both necessary for survival of the species.
+If your leptin worked right all the time, you could never gain the weight because you'd be on a sugar high, you'd be burning it off before you ever had a chance to gain weight and the species would die out!

 At Vitality Rising we breakdown the science so that you can make empowered choices that put YOU back in control of your weight.